As a family, we’ve spent the last 17 years travelling the world and trashing the Planet.

 Volunteering while travelling is a trend we love because this way you to meet like-minded people and you can help preserve the planet all while helping local communities.

 Before you sign up for one of the programs, keep in mind that most of them – be it long term or short term ones – are where the service comes first and vacation – second.

 If you want to travel with purpose, are looking for a challenge and want to provide a lasting difference then check out these organisations that arrange volunteering opportunities: GeoVision, Volunteer World, Global Service Corps, Cross-Cultural Solutions and Transitions Abroad.com.

 Don’t you want to live in a world that is protected and safe?
 Of course, I feel like I don’t have the right to preach about environmental problems because I still use plastic and also travel occasionally.

 But I strongly believe that the world can be changed by an example, not by opinion and there’s so much we can do on a daily basis.

-This can be done by using the bamboo toothbrushes that comes in a recyclable paper packaging.
+This can be done by using bamboo toothbrushes that come in recyclable paper packaging.
 Or even swapping plastic bags for cloth tote bags – carrying one in your bag, leaving one at work or in your car – is one of the easiest switches.